Up To 1670

 In the next thirty years or so the City was preoccupied with other matters including the Civil War, the Commonwealth under Oliver Cromwell, the Dutch War, the Great Plague and the Fire of London.

 The Wheelwrights, independently of the Coachmakers made a separate petition for incorporation and on 3rd February 1670, Charles II granted the Wheelwrights a Charter.

 The Worshipful Company of Wheelwrights became, in order of precedence, the sixty-eighth Livery Company of the City of London.
 After receiving the Charter the Wheelwrights Company carried on the work of the former Guild but the legal status of the Charter enhanced its power and gave it the right to make its own bye-laws and thus govern the operation of the trade.
-The jurisdiction of the Company covered all wheelwrights working within the City but did not extend far outside its boundaries.
+The jurisdiction of the Company covered all wheelwrights working in the City itself and a five mile radius outside.

 The Wheelwrights Royal Charter is stored in the Guildhall.

 1670 To 1700